-8.0(c) PDRP payments are prorated and do not attract penal rates.

-- 8.0(d) The employer will consult in good faith with the employee about the relevance of any one-off qualification the employee has or obtains and any potential entitlement to a qualification recognition payment.
-Each employer reserves the right to determine which qualification Is relevant to their workplace and whether the employee is entitled to any qualification recognition payment. - 8.0(e) Employees who obtain a qualification will receive a one-off prorated qualification recognition payment as follows: - \$1,000 for a Certificate - \$1,500 for a Diploma - \$2,500 for a Master's Degree - 8.0(f) The entitlement for qualification payments (Certificate, Diploma and / or master's degree) is for one discipline only, and must have the prior approval of the Clinical Nurse Manager. - 8.0(g) One off prorated qualification recognition payments to be made once the Employer is notified by the Employee and with confirmation from the tertiary institution.
-The one off qualification payments will not be paid retrospectively i.e. those achieved prior to 31 August 2017.
+- 8.0(c) PDRP payments are prorated and do not attract penal rates. - 8.0(d) The employer will consult in good faith with the employee about the relevance of any one-off qualification the employee has or obtains and any potential entitlement to a qualification recognition payment.
+The employer reserves the right to determine which qualification is relevant to their workplace and whether the employee is entitled to any qualification recognition payment.

+8.0(e) New employees and existing employees who obtain a qualification will receive a oneoff prorated qualification recognition payment as follows:

+• For a Certificate From the 1 July 2024 \$1,030 From the 1 July 2025 \$1,061

+For a Diploma \$1,545 \$1,591

+For a Master's Degree \$2,575 \$2,652

+8.0(f) The entitlement for qualification payments (Certificate, Diploma and / or master's degree) is for one discipline only.